ugjka/ugjka.net-blog/_posts/test.md

 ![woopker in action](/blog/images/woopkerinaction.jpg)

 That's all.
-I hope this is helpful to anyone looking to buy this little gadget.
+I hope this is helpful to anyone looking to buy this